ptums/super-simple-mailing-list-wp-plugin/README.txt

     1. The users category selection is == to the category of the blog post
     2. Run the action function whenever a new post is published
 2. Confirmation Email When user is subscribed.

+== Version 2 Additions ==
+1. Set up Settings Tab
+2. Settings Tab will have a form for user to input SMTP information
+  1. Alert user plugin will not work if SMTP information is not there.